paotsaq/ft_printf/README.md

 ### Oh, man -- sorry for triggering that out of you.
 But you really should let your emotions run wild.
 Do you need someone to talk to?

 Not really - and thanks for asking - but I have to thank a great many colleagues for both the emotional support and patience of saints, as I am well aware of having drilled them daily about my approach and progress.
 Special mentions to **msessa** for the guidance and very honest feedback; **ncameir** for being very enthusiastic about the whole idea; **rramos** for constantly grounding my feet everytime I got too enthusiastic about the end product, and the most precious **mvaldeta** who never lets anyone feel alone in any coding endeavour.
-The others shall remain unnamed and we'll very soon meet at 🏓
+The others shall remain unnamed and we'll very soon meet for some phisically demanding activity! 🏓

 ¹ run `git submodule init`, and then `git submodule update`.
 It's that easy.